 Calrec will supply each device in your system with its own unique IP address, which the system uses to identify each network connection.
-On the front of each small format I/O unit, there is a label showing the IP address.
+On the front of each Hydra I/O box, there is a label showing the IP address.
 The secondary port will use the address of the primary port + 100 decimal.
 For example: